railwayapp/templates/javascript/serverless/README.md

 - Install dependencies `yarn install`
 - Init a railway project `yarn railway init`
 - Open the project in the Railway dashboard `yarn railway open`
+- Install the Postgres plugin from the Railway dashboard
 - Run the code `yarn start`

 The time should be printed